grafana/agent/docs/sources/flow/tasks/configure/configure-kubernetes.md

 ## Configure the {{< param "PRODUCT_NAME" >}}

-This section describes how to modify the {{< param "PRODUCT_NAME" >}}
+This section describes how to modify the {{< param "PRODUCT_NAME" >}} configuration, which is stored in a ConfigMap in the Kubernetes cluster.
-configuration which is stored in a ConfigMap in the Kubernetes cluster.
 There are two methods to perform this task.

 ### Method 1: Modify the configuration in the values.yaml file
 Use this method if you prefer to embed your {{< param "PRODUCT_NAME" >}} configuration in the Helm chart's `values.yaml` file.